Having more fun than a human being should be allowed to have, Rush Limbaugh, talent on loan from God.

 Ask that question when looking at a picture of Hillary.

-And the question becomes not why do women have sex, but do women have sex.
+And the question becomes: not why do women have sex, but do women have sex.

-This is Mrs. Clinton, March 3rd in 2008, during the campaign where she's warning everybody.
+This is Mrs. Clinton, March 3rd, in 2008, during the campaign where she's warning everybody.

-But as chairman of an oversight committee charged with the force of fighting Al Qaeda in Afghanistan, he was too busy running for president to hold even one hearing.
+Barack Obama says he has the judgment to be president, but as chairman of an oversight committee charged with the force of fighting al-Qaeda in Afghanistan, he was too busy running for president to hold even one hearing.

 So it is true that we haven't had oversight hearings on Afghanistan.

-Hillary Clinton will never be too busy to defend our national security, bringing our troops home from Iraq and pursuing Al Qaeda in Afghanistan.
+Hillary Clinton will never be too busy to defend our national security, bringing our troops home from Iraq and pursuing al-Qaeda in Afghanistan.

 I'm Hillary Clinton, and I approve this.

-Okay, uh now, moving on.
+Okay, now moving on.

-I didn't know this because I was watching the Cowboys and the Carolina Panthers on Monday Night Football.
+Last night, Larry King Live, I didn't know this because I was watching the Cowboys and the Carolina Panthers on Monday Night Football.

-Colonel Mohamed Qaddafi.
+Colonel Moamer Qaddafi.

-You used to be called colonel.
+You used to be called Colonel.

-What changed from colonel to brother leader?
+What changed from Colonel to Brother Leader?

 What did you think of the UN?